machingclee/machingclee.github.io/static/media/236-organize-js-rabbitmq.3da9fc68.md

     }
 }
 ```

-- Here the `try-catch` logic is a bit repeatitive.
+- Here the `try-catch` logic seems a bit repetitive.
-- Note that a normal `try-catch` would not catch the error thrown inside a promise, therefore we need to repeatedly catch the error.
+- But note that a normal `try-catch` would not catch the error thrown inside a promise, therefore we need to repeatedly catch the error.
+- Here we reject a message by either throwing an error explicitly (for example, we might want to try catch to execute custom logging logic, and then throw the error again)
+- or by letting the program throw any error.

 #### Example of Queues